Back to top

 Colonoscopy

-A: It appears that there are two types of solutions used to flush the patient’s colon, one of which is polyethylene glycol based (e.g. GoLYTELY) and the other is sodium phosphate based (e.g. Fleet Phospho-soda EZ Prep).
+A. It appears that there are two types of solutions used to flush the patient's colon, one of which is polyethylene glycol-based (e.g. GoLYTELY) and the other is sodium phosphate-based (e.g. Fleet Phospho-soda EZ Prep).
 The ingredients used in the unflavored versions of both of these solutions do not pose a kashrus concern and may be consumed.
-These solutions are also available pre-flavored or with a “flavor pack” that one adds to the solution, and these are not recommended.
+These solutions are also available pre-flavored or with a "flavor pack" that one adds to the solution; it is preferable that one avoid using the flavor pack, but if you cannot swallow the drink without the flavor pack, then you may use it.